 Sounds pretty technical Frank…

 Doesn’t it!
 Look, cycling is full of theories of what makes you stronger, faster, and better but to be honest this is all about accepting a challenge and achieving something other people might think is beyond them (or you!).
 The simplest advice I can give is ‘go slow and listen to your body’.
 After all, you are climbing a mountain so why hurry?
 And remember, what goes up also must come down.
+So take a trip to France to experience cycling at its best.

 Any final pearls of wisdom for people considering riding in the French Alps?